anmolshah80/free-code-camp/readme.md

 ## [Build 25 React Projects](https://www.youtube.com/watch?v=5ZdHfJVAY-s)

+_Important Notes:_

+- Add the `jsconfig.json` file whenever a new react project is created to always use **absolute paths** to import modules
+- Restart your react server once this file is added to avoid compilation errors

 ### Project I - Accordion

 - Implement single selection and multi selection accordion for a web page.